Global Burden of Disease due to Asthma

 Asthma is a chronic disease affecting people around the world at all life stages.
 Severe disease may cause a substantial burden on individuals and health services, including premature death or a severely reduced quality of life.
 Global patterns are similar across children, adolescents and adults but the burden in terms of prevalence and severity of disease is highest in adolescents.

 How many people have asthma?

-Researchers know much less about the prevalence of asthma in middle-aged and older adults including the elderly.
+Much less is known about the prevalence of asthma symptoms in adults.
 This reflects both a paucity of survey data and the greater difficulty of distinguishing asthma from other respiratory conditions, such as chronic obstructive pulmonary disease (COPD), in older age groups.
-In 2016, the Global Burden of Disease (GBD) study estimated that there were 339.4 million people worldwide affected by asthma.
-This represents a 3.6% increase in age-standardised prevalence since 2006.
+There have been no internationally standardised comparisons of prevalence of asthma symptoms in the elderly.

 In terms of overall numbers, the Global Burden of Disease Study (GBD) estimated that in 2019, there were 262 million people affected by asthma, equating to an age-standardised rate of 3416 cases per 100,000 population.

 What is the impact of asthma on people’s lives?